Stick & Balling a Nappy HorseMar 06, 2021

 It's only natural for your horse to want to go back to its friend whether it's at the stables, the pony lines or in the paddock.
 You need to think like your horse if you want to be able to overcome the napping problem.

-Transcription of Stick & Balling A Nappy Horse
+Stick & Balling A Nappy Horse

 Hi guys, Gav again.
 I've been giving quite a lot of polo lessons lately to people that are bringing on young horses and also beginners that are getting themselves into polo.
 And I see them making the same mistake with their horse so often, because remember this, that a horse is a herd animal.
 It wants to go back to the pony lines.
 It wants to go back to the stables.

 So you see these beginners making mistakes because they don't get into the horses head.
 And what do I mean by that?
 Get into the horses head.
 They don't think like the horse.
 You've got to think like a horse to be able to overcome those problems.
 And the horse is telling you something all the time if you learn to interpret it's body language and what is telling you.